Sami Aldeeb: Career

 Researching for his doctoral thesis, he spent a year in Egypt.
-He defended his thesis: "The impact of religion on the legal order, case of Egypt, non-Muslims in an Islamic country" in December 1978 at the Faculty of Law in Fribourg, receiving the distinction summa cum laude.
-His graduation took place after the publication of his thesis on 14 November 1979.
+He defended his thesis in December 1978 at the Faculty of Law in Fribourg.
 During his studies he received a grant from l'Œuvre Saint-Justin in Fribourg (1970–1977) and a grant from the Swiss Confederation (1977–1979).
-During his stay in Egypt (1976–77), he interviewed forty Egyptian personalities.
+He was a federal civil servant at the Swiss Institute of Comparative Law in Lausanne from 1980 to 2009, heading the Department of Arab and Islamic law.
+In 2009, he opened his own Center of Arab and Islamic law.